martinResearch/DEODR/readme.md

 * add support for multiple meshes in the scene
 * add support for multiple lights in the scene
-* write unit tests
+* write more unit tests
-* add package on PyPI.org
-* add an OpenGL backend for faster preview, potentially with offscreen rendering option
 * add possibility to provide the camera parameters using OpenGL parameterization
 * write pure C++ only rendering example
 * write pure C++ only mesh fitting example
 * accelerate C++ code using SIMD instruction and multithreading
 * add automatic texture reparameterization and resampling to avoid texture discontinuities (see section on texture)
+* add phong shading

 # License